mus011/GSSoC-Practice-Set/README.md

     Create a Repository:
     A repository (or repo) is where your project's code and files will be stored.
 On GitHub, you can create a new repository by clicking on the "New" button on the main page after logging in.

+    Clone a Repository:
+    Once you have a repository, you can "clone" it to your local machine.
+Cloning means downloading the repository to your computer so you can work on it locally.
+You can find the clone URL on the repository page and use the git clone         command in your terminal or Git GUI client.